Drayux/CSCI425-Parser/ZOBOS_README.md

 		- [ ] STMTS
 		- [ ] BRACESTMTS
 	- [ ] Simple Tree representation of AST to disk
-- [ ] Semantic checks on AST on variable, expression and function
+- [ ] Semantic checks on AST on variable, expression and function - Chris
 	- [ ] Emit will write symbol tables to disk
 	- [ ] Warnings and errors will be emitted
 - [ ] ZOBOS will exit(0) if no errors, exit(1) on error